Paul Thomas Anderson filmography

 His 1999 ensemble film Magnolia followed four intertwined and peculiar stories in the San Fernando Valley.
 The film was another critical success for Anderson and at the 72nd Academy Awards, it was nominated for three Academy Awards, including for Best Actor in a Supporting Role (Tom Cruise), Best Original Song for "Save Me" by Aimee Mann and Best Original Screenplay.
 Anderson directed the romantic comedy-drama Punch-Drunk Love (2002), starring Adam Sandler as a lonely man with anger issues.
-After a five-year absence, he directed the epic historical film There Will Be Blood (2007), based on Upton Sinclair's novel Oil!
-The critically acclaimed film won numerous awards including Best Actor for star Daniel Day-Lewis at the Academy Awards.
-It was also nominated for seven Academy Awards.
+He went on to write and direct There Will Be Blood (2007), based loosely on Upton Sinclair's novel Oil!
+The film was critically acclaimed, winning numerous awards.
+It was nominated for seven Academy Awards, including Best Director and Best Picture, with Daniel Day-Lewis winning Best Actor.
 After a five-year hiatus, he directed the 2012 film The Master starring Joaquin Phoenix and Philip Seymour Hoffman.
 The film's fictional movement "The Cause" was widely compared to the real-life religion of Scientology in the media, despite not directly referencing it.

 Anderson adapted Thomas Pynchon's 2009 novel Inherent Vice into a film of the same name in 2014.
 Joaquin Phoenix played a stoner hippie and private investigator investigating a case involving the disappearance of his ex-girlfriend and her wealthy boyfriend.
 In 2015, he directed the documentary Junun about the making of album of the same name in Mehrangarh Fort, Rajasthan, India by the Israeli composer Shye Ben Tzur, English composer and Radiohead guitarist Jonny Greenwood, Indian ensemble the Rajasthan Express, and Radiohead producer Nigel Godrich.
 Phantom Thread (2017), starred Day-Lewis as a renowned dressmaker in the 1950s.
-The film was nominated for six Academy Awards.
-Anderson's ninth film, Licorice Pizza, was released to great acclaim in 2021, earning three Academy Award nominations.
+The film was nominated for six Academy Awards, including Best Picture and Best Director for Anderson.
+Anderson's ninth film, Licorice Pizza (2021), was released to great acclaim, earning him the BAFTA Award for Best Original Screenplay, in addition to nominations for three Academy Awards and two Golden Globes.
+His tenth film, One Battle After Another, was released in September 2025.

 He has directed music videos for such artists as Fiona Apple, Haim, Aimee Mann, Joanna Newsom and Radiohead.